-House extensions seem so much easier to do on paper, but the reality is that these types of home improvement projects require a lot of hard work, commitment, and focus.
+House extensions might seem so much easier to do on paper, but the reality is that these types of home improvement projects require a lot of hard work, commitment, and focus.

 It’s certainly something you don’t want to walk into lightly – you need to be prepared in advance in order to get the most out of it.